aws-samples/startup-kit-templates/README.md

 ### Aurora

 Amazon Aurora is a high-performance cloud-optimized relational database, which is compatible with MySQL and PostgreSQL.
 It’s treated separately than RDS because Aurora has a few unique characteristics.

+Creating an Aurora stack requires you to have first created a [VPC](#vpc) stack, and to enter the name of the VPC stack as the NetworkStackName parameter.

 The **_aurora.cfn.yml_** template creates: